bwoods/Architecture/README.md

 - **Small**

-  The crate is under 2000 lines of code, with minimal dependancies.
+  The core functionality is under 2000 lines of code and has minimal dependancies.[^wc]

 - **Fast**

-  `Store::send` is less that 50 ns. `Effects` are 5–10× faster.
+  `Store::send` takes less than 50 nanoseconds.
+  `Effects` are 5–10× faster.

 - **Reliable**